jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 When a player in a civilization game upgrades technology, we can see the changes.
 Installing a sewer, damning a river, building a road, is very obvious.
 But we can't see philosophy change so easily; because it's our own minds that keep evolving.

 For example, we all believe in a philosophy of "Life, liberty, and the pursuit of happiness."
 But what does that mean in everyday life?
-Giving people political guidelines is what ideologies are for.
+Giving people guidelines is what ideologies are for.
 Conservative or Progressive.
 Libertarian or Socialist.
 Republican or Democrat.
 Each ideology supports "Life, liberty, and the pursuit of happiness".
-But each also gives their followers a list of policies to fight for, or against, like health-care reform, gun-rights, or a environmental regulations.
+But each also gives their followers a list of policies to fight for—or against—like health-care reform, gun-rights, or environmental regulations.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/CandidFeistyBuckeyebutterfly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-That's a technology tree.
-It shows how interlinked our technology, tools, and philosophy are.
-It might not seem like we upgrade our philosophy with a "click", but we do.
+That's a technology tree of technology, tools, and philosophy upgrades.
+The player picks which to invest in as he plays the game.
+It might not seem like we upgrade our philosophy with a such a simple "click"; but we do.
 It's just so damn hard to see in philosophy because it's our minds that are evolving.

 The point is, even with ideologies to guide our opinions, the real reason for our political views is hard to know.
 We all look up at the same ideologies; we all try to "think of the big picture,", yet we arrive at different answers.
 Our opinions are a by-product of our psychology, job, skillset, family, geography, culture, ethnicity, religion, time-period.
 Who can understand how all these factors intermix to make a political opinion?
 Why does one parent cry tears of sadness, the other of joy, on the same election night?